 Just like there are Ethiopean, Indonesian, Brazilian, etc., there’s also Vietnamese coffee which has a distinct flavor profile compared to the rest.
 It’s typically rich with notes of chocolate, vanilla, and caramel, and all these come across as bolder flavors compared to other coffees.
 You may also have noticed that if you drink one cup of Vietnamese coffee, you feel more focused and alert than you’re used to with other coffee beverages.
 So, why is that, and how much caffeine in Vietnamese coffee?

 Vietnamese coffee stands out from the rest with its strong flavor profile.
 Naturally, for people who want a strong, bold coffee, it’s one of the beverages of choice, and it has grown in popularity in recent years.
 The popularity can also be related to the caffeine content since people often need higher caffeine content in the morning to snap themselves alert.
+An excellent assistant in brewing the right Vietnamese coffee can be one of the best thermal carafe coffee makers.

 Also, the term Vietnamese coffee doesn’t just relate to the brewing method like most other coffees.
 Instead, the beans themselves are sourced from Vietnam, with the roasting process being different from other coffees you can find in the U.S.